Nonlinear backstepping with saturation for low-thrust station-keeping of libration point orbits: Numerical Results

 For a given saturation threshold, Fig.~\ref{fig:u_sat_min_opt} may be used to retrieve optimal gain pairs that ensure $u_\text{sat}$ is respected without a sacrifice to the exponential stability guarantees, even if the controller saturates.
 In this work, we consider the saturation value to be $0.1~\si{\newton}$ -- a conservative figure in comparison with typical limits of hall-effect and ion based electric propulsion systems \cite{shastry2025ElectricPropulsion, Herman2016IonPropulsion} and the values typically considered in the literature for similar works \cite{McGuire2017LowThrustElectric, qi2019ContinuousThrust,du2023LowThrustER3BP}.
 Given the mass of the spacecraft detailed in Section~\ref{subsec:res_external_perts}, this threshold roughly corresponds to $u_\text{sat}\approx 75 \norm{\mathbf{z}_0}$, in non-dimensional units.
 In that case, the control gains may be selected from the region delimited by the level curve highlighted in Fig.~\ref{fig:u_sat_min_opt} and the corresponding actuation relief limit from Fig.~\ref{fig:beta_min_opt}.
 We highlight the degree of conservatism of the proposed implementation as, for example, the choice of $k_1=0.5=k_2$ -- previously considered in the analysis of the base control law, in Fig.~\ref{fig:MC_L2_Halo_apo} -- lies inside the specified region but the control command never reaches the saturation threshold.
 In fact, this is verified for most choices of $(k_1,k_2)$ inside the established region.
 Still, we argue that the formal projection of a minimum saturation threshold benefits from the proposed analysis since significant reliefs may be obtained for various choices of the gains, as illustrated in Fig.~\ref{fig:beta_min_opt}.
 This offers a decrease in terms of $u_\text{sat,min}$ when compared to a naive analysis that simply bounds the expected actuation command magnitude with no further considerations, which would lead to the level curves previously obtained for $\eta=1.0$.

 While it has been established that the previous results for ${k_1=0.5=k_2}$ already formally respect the aforementioned saturation constraint, it is still relevant to search for illustrative scenarios where saturation is actually observed.
 For this purpose, we select another control gain pair from the limit condition identified by the $u_\text{sat,min}=75\norm{\mathbf{z}_0}$ level curve from Fig.~\ref{fig:u_sat_min_opt}.
-In particular, the pair $(k_1,k_2)=(0.6962,300)$ is selected.
-While not offering the best possible choice in terms of response adequacy or speed, the large value of $k_2$ is sure to lead to the occurrence of actuation saturation, where the controller adequacy may be evaluated.
+In particular, the pair $(k_1,k_2)=(0.6962,300)$ is purposefully selected for its large value of $k_2$.
+This choice is made to excite the controller and force the occurrence of saturation for validation.
+In practice, however, a real mission would likely benefit from more modest gains, carefully selected by leveraging performance, robustness, and the saturation threshold.
 Once more, a Monte Carlo analysis totaling $100$ runs is carried out considering the operational constraints and errors from Table~\ref{tab:L2_Halo_op_params}, the external perturbations detailed in Section~\ref{subsec:res_external_perts} and, moreover, the established saturation threshold of $u_\text{sat}\approx 0.1~\si{\newton}$ -- equivalent to $2\times10^{-4}~\si{\meter \per \second}$ for the $500~\si{\kilogram}$ spacecraft considered.
 The corresponding system responses are plotted in Fig.~\ref{fig:MC_L2_Halo_apo_sat}, for the first $50$ days of simulation, with a detailed zoom on the control profile over the first hour.
 Note that, given the error superimposed on the control profile, the actual saturation threshold may differ slightly between each run.